 Sunday 3rd April 2022 saw thousands of runners lace up for the challenge of the 26.2 mile distance that coursed through the streets of iconic Greater Manchester.
-Not only that, but we also welcomed an incredible team of 1,000 volunteers and over 100,000 supporters who lined the streets to cheer on the runners.
+Not only that, but we also welcomed an incredible team of 1,000 volunteers and over 100,000 supporters who lined the streets to cheer on the runners, showing Therme’s commitment to healthy communities long before Therme Manchester is built.

 The elite field was the strongest to date, as the Therme Manchester Marathon played host to the Commonwealth Games qualifiers, European Athletics Championship trials and the European 50K Championship qualifiers.
 With over 150 elite athletes signed up to compete for the coveted ‘top 3’ finisher positions, the Therme Manchester Marathon welcomed the best of British athletes to its course.